bobtodd/notes/email/email_migration_tbk.md

 Of these I found the [first one](http://www.howtogeek.com/148036/how-to-migrate-your-google-account-to-a-new-one/) most helpful and robust.
 It's also similar to guidelines outlined by UT's Math Department.

-But in the course of searching the web, I also came across this great command line tool:
+But in the course of searching the web, I also came across this great command line tool (referenced in [this thread](https://productforums.google.com/forum/#!topic/gmail/QnEibkO8gsw)):

 * [Got Your Back (GYB)](https://github.com/jay0lee/got-your-back/wiki)

 whose source code is on GitHub.
 So I'm trying the procedure outlined by GYB, but complemented by some points learned from the "[How to Migrate...](http://www.howtogeek.com/148036/how-to-migrate-your-google-account-to-a-new-one/)" article listed first above.

+One note, however, is that [this issue](https://github.com/jay0lee/got-your-back/issues/84) makes it seem like GYB will not backup chats.

 ## Setup